gabrieloliverio/gabrieloliverio.github.io/_posts/2016-07-01-why-should-you-log.md

 this type, you usually log events, such a user registered, a user that logged the system, a payment refused and so on.

-**Warning/notice**: These are used when something unusual happened in your system, but it didn't crashed and its user interface was not affected.
+**Notice**: Similar as the previous one - used when normal but significant events occur in a system.
+In an event subscription website, for example, when an event gets closed or when it reaches its full capacity, could add a notice log entry.

+**Warning**: These are used when something unusual happened in your system, it isn't an error yet but it will become if an action is not taken in a near future.
+Using that event subscription website example, when the database system starts to return that its capacity to handle simultaneous connections are failing, it could be a good idea to log this as warning and obviously monitor your log entries to contact the database administrators when appropriate.

 Up to this point you are able to add logs manually, placing the log framework calls in catch blocks or based on specific conditions.
 However, it's really interesting if you use a kind of exception handler to deal with events starting from this log severity, so that you can handle certain exceptions, maybe logging them and showing a default error message, and deal with unexpected exceptions.

 **Error**: Used when something definitely went wrong, such as runtime errors, BUT it doesn't require immediate action.